 - Haze attempted to play this trope straight.
 The game has you as a trooper for the Mantel Corporation, jacked up on a performance-enhancing supplement called "Nectar" and fighting a guerrilla-terrorist army led by a madman that wears human skin.
 Of course, Nectar is really an hallucinogenic mind-control Psycho Serum that blinds you to the fact that you're really a mass-murderer drug-junkie treating war as if it were a game of Halo.
 This might have been a shocking twist and a highly effective deception of the player... if it weren't revealed on the back of the box and in all the game's publicity for months before release, and if the supposed good guys weren't basically carrying around giant signs saying "hey, I'm a totally evil bastard" in flashing neon.
 Not a bad idea, but the execution was lacking, and it didn't help that the gameplay doesn't hold up terribly well.

-- The campaign of Call of Duty: Black Ops could also count as an example.
-While the main protagonist, Mason, isn't silent or faceless, the player is still encouraged to identify with him, as almost all the missions take place from his POV.
+- In the campaign of Call of Duty: Black Ops, the player is encouraged to identify with the main protagonist, Mason, and almost all the missions take place from his POV.
 Throughout the game, you constantly see and interact with Reznov, one of the main characters from Call Of Duty World At War, as he encourages Mason to take out the three main villains at any cost.
 The player, who can only see what Mason observes, unless they are playing as Hudson, simply take Reznov's word for it, like Mason.
-However, there are subtle hints throughout the game that not all is as it appears, as no one else, minus the interrogater, who is Hudson, even acknowledges Reznov's presence.
+However, there are subtle hints throughout the game that not all is as it appears, as no one else, minus the interrogator, who is Hudson, even acknowledges Reznov's presence.
 One even asks what is wrong with you.
 As it turns out in the big reveal, Reznov was never by your side.
 He had instead hijacked a brainwashing attempt on you in order to take revenge on the three main villains, hence his constant quote, "Dragovich, Kravchenko, Steiner.
 All must die", whenever he appears, and why only you acknowledge his presence.
-Indeed you were just simply following his commands, not unlike the protagonist from BioShock 1, when you thought you were in complete control.
-It's quite a Mind Screw.
+Indeed you were just simply following his commands.

 - Antichamber: "The most tenacious, infuriating obstacle you’ll face throughout the game is yourself."
 The game is all about the player being Wrong Genre Savvy.
 The exit that you see from the first moment you start playing?
 You reach it quite soon.
 It's a wall with a poster.
 Except when it's not.